 Cedarbrook East is a densely urban neighborhood (based on population density) located in Philadelphia, Pennsylvania.

 Cedarbrook East real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) townhomes and small apartment buildings.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Cedarbrook East neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 1970 and 1999.
+A number of residences were also built before 1940.

 In Cedarbrook East, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Cedarbrook East is very tight compared to the demand for property here.